rtaylor034/datapack-archive-finished/README.md

 This pack also includes a [text file](Packs/SlimeCore%20v1/DOCS.txt) with general documentation formatting standards of the time.<br>
 *NOTE: these are not complete nor are they up to date with my current standards.*

-*This was my personal core library that I would use as a dependency for essentially every pack I wrote after it (see the [unfinished datapack archive](https://github.com/rtaylor034/datapack-archive-unfinished)).<br>
+*This was my personal core library that I would use as a dependency for essentially every pack I wrote after it (see the [unfinished datapack archive](https://github.com/rtaylor034/datapack-archive-unfinished)).*

-Serves as the predecessor of my later library packs [Gssentials](https://github.com/rtaylor034/datapack-archive-finished#gssentials) and [PlayerData](https://github.com/rtaylor034/datapack-archive-finished#playerdata)*
+*Serves as the predecessor of my later library packs [Gssentials](https://github.com/rtaylor034/datapack-archive-finished#gssentials) and [PlayerData](https://github.com/rtaylor034/datapack-archive-finished#playerdata).*

 ### Summary of Included Library Functions
 - Array